Joe Wieskamp

-Joseph Hinman Wieskamp (born August 23, 1999) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA) on assignment with the Raptors 905 of the NBA G League.
+Joseph Hinman Wieskamp (born August 23, 1999) is an American professional basketball player for Science City Jena of the German Basketball Bundesliga (BBL).
 He played college basketball for the Iowa Hawkeyes before being drafted 41st overall in the 2021 NBA draft by the San Antonio Spurs.

-Early life and high school career
+Early life

 In middle school, Wieskamp played football as a quarterback and was a talented baseball player.
 He quit football after breaking his thumb and eventually decided to focus solely on basketball.
 Wieskamp played basketball for Muscatine High School in his hometown of Muscatine, Iowa.
 In his freshman season, he averaged 18.6 points per game, which made him the top scoring freshman in Iowa.
 Wieskamp became the first freshman in Mississippi Athletic Conference (MAC) history to earn all-conference honors.
 In his sophomore season, he averaged 21.6 points and 10 rebounds per game and was named first-team all-state.

 As a junior, Wieskamp averaged 30.4 points and 10.2 rebounds per game and was recognized as MAC Player of the Year.
 He became the first Iowa Class 4A player to average 30 points since Jeff Horner in 2002.
 Wieskamp scored a school-record 50 points in a win over Burlington High School to become Muscatine's all-time leading scorer.
 He was voted Iowa Gatorade Player of the Year.
 As a senior, Wieskamp averaged a state-high 33.5 points and 13.5 rebounds per game, leading his team to its first state tournament in 16 years.
 He repeated as Iowa Gatorade Player of the Year and was named Iowa Mr. Basketball.
 Wieskamp left high school as the Iowa Class 4A career scoring leader, with 2,376 points.

-Recruiting

 Wieskamp committed to play college basketball for Iowa on June 9, 2015, before his sophomore year.
 At the end of his high school career, he was considered a consensus four-star recruit and the best prospect in Iowa.